|Home||Available||Thai Queens||Thai Kings||Terms||Old-Style Siamese History|

 Costs, Shipping, and Terms

-Kittens going to homes outside of California must be 12 weeks or older.
+Kittens going to new homes must be 12 weeks or older.

 Two kittens can be shipped together for very little more than it costs to ship one kitten.
 There is the cost of a second exam and health certificate, but they go in the same carrier for the same airfare as for one kitten.